g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 ae0.0                6 2             HPLGTA      00:07:16 fe80::2e6b:f5ff:fe89:bdc0
 ge-0/0/3.0           6 2             HPLGTA      00:05:44 fe80::528b:d8ff:fe00:1205
 ```

-Now, let's configure the RPs with the bootstrap priority defined, in this case the R1 will have a best value than R2, this way R2 will be the backup RP.
-Note that here we have a anycast address.
+Now, let's configure the RPs with the bootstrap priority defined.
+In this case, R1 will have a better value than R2, making R2 the backup RP.
+Note that we have an anycast address here.
 R1:
 ```
 set interfaces lo0 unit 0 family inet address 10.0.0.254/32